 What are the modules that get copied to your Sandbox account?

-Business Hours, Departments & department fields, Requesters, Requester Fields, Roles & Permissions, Agents, Groups, CAB, Locations, Form Fields(Tickets/Problems/Changes/Releases), Service Catalog, SLA policies, Workflow Automator, Change lifecycle, Asset Automations (Deletion of asset types and fields, product, vendor, and domain is not possible), Business rules.
+Business Hours, Departments & department fields, Requester Fields, Roles & Permissions, Agents, Groups, CAB, Locations, Form Fields(Tickets/Problems/Changes/Releases), Service Catalog, SLA policies, Workflow Automators, Change lifecycle, Asset Automations (Deletion of asset types and fields, product, vendor, and domain is not possible), Business Rules, Custom Objects.

 What are the modules that do not get copied to your Sandbox account?

 Tickets data, Ticket list views, Portals - logo, favicon, customization, Gamification, Apps and integrations, SSO and SSL settings, Asset Data, Knowledge Base.

 Navigate to Admin -> Sandbox in Helpdesk Productivity.

 In the Sandbox Details tab, click on Create Sandbox and once the Sandbox account is created, admins will be notified via email.
 This will take some time based on your service desk configuration.

 Click on Open Sandbox to log in to your Sandbox account in a new tab.
 Here, you can test out configurations before syncing them to your Freshservice account.

 Note: The banner on top of the screen will indicate if you’re in your Sandbox account.
 Also, the URL of your sandbox account would look like this https://companyname-fs-sandbox.com.

 How to sync changes from Sandbox to my Freshservice account?